Calculator · v1.0 · 17 Jun 2026

 "Military synthetic fuels compete for clean electricity with electrification, industry, hydrogen production, data centres, and civilian aviation mandates — all simultaneously expanding their claims on renewable generation that adds only ~100 TWh per year."

 As a niche resilience tool, e-SAF is viable.
 Replacing 5–10% of military aviation fuel would require 200–400 kt of production per year and 5–14 TWh of electricity.
 Both are within reach of a determined buildout: the electricity demand is modest relative to the EU's clean power expansion, and the production volume sits within the lower end of announced European pipelines.
-For strategic reserve stockpiling, forward operating base fuel security, or high-value mission-critical aircraft, synthetic fuel offers something conventional supply chains cannot — domestic, sovereign production, decoupled from fossil fuel supply chains and Russian pipeline leverage.
+For strategic reserve stockpiling, forward operating base fuel security, or high-value mission-critical aircraft, synthetic fuel offers something conventional supply chains cannot — domestically controlled production, reducing dependence on fossil fuel supply chains and Russian pipeline leverage.
 Norway's commitment to 15% biofuel blending for military operations points toward the realistic near-term model.

-As a broad solution, the constraints accumulate rapidly.
+Beyond niche coverage, the constraints accumulate rapidly.
 The 25–50% replacement scenarios require 1–2 million tonnes of e-SAF per year — comparable to or exceeding Europe's entire projected 2030 production pipeline, leaving nothing for civilian aviation's mandatory ReFuelEU obligations.
 The electricity demand reaches 35–70 TWh (DAC assumption), competing directly with EU data centre growth, green steel electrification, and EV charging — all priority claims on the same renewable buildout.
-And all of this assumes a production infrastructure that, as of mid-2025, does not exist: not one large-scale European e-SAF project has reached final investment decision.
+And all of this assumes a production infrastructure that barely exists at scale: while ERA ONE (INERATEC, Frankfurt) entered commercial operation in 2025 at roughly 2,500 tonnes per year, Europe's total operational PtL capacity remains measured in thousands of tonnes — not the millions that broad military replacement would require.

-The most defensible conclusion is that e-SAF is a viable component of military energy resilience — not a replacement for it.
-The realistic military e-SAF role is strategic reserve and partial mission coverage for the highest-priority capabilities, powered by dedicated renewable installations rather than grid draw, built incrementally over the 2027–2035 window as the first commercial-scale facilities come online.
-Treating it as a broad fuel solution would require a clean power overbuild and a production buildout that Europe has not yet committed to, and that would crowd out other electrification priorities in the near term.
-Europe is adding clean generation at roughly 100 TWh of new output per year.
+The most defensible framing is that military e-SAF is likely to remain a niche strategic capability under severe scaling constraints — not a broad fuel replacement pathway, and not primarily a question of technical feasibility.
+The realistic role is strategic reserve and partial mission coverage for the highest-priority capabilities, powered by dedicated renewable installations rather than grid draw, built incrementally over the 2027–2035 window as the first commercial-scale facilities mature.
+The core problem is allocation and sequencing under constrained clean power growth: at current buildout rates, Europe adds on the order of 100 TWh per year of new clean generation.
 Military e-SAF can take a niche slice of that.
-It cannot take most of it and still serve everything else the transition demands.
+It cannot take most of it and still serve the competing electrification priorities the transition simultaneously demands.

 Methodology and assumptions